Findeton/deepview/README.md

     import IPython
     IPython.display.HTML(filename='/content/deepview/generated-html/deepview-mpi-viewer.html')

-You can use the full Real Estate 10K dataset to train the model, but it's large so I've split it into 39 repos.
-The first one is the following one and you only have to replace the last number to get the rest:
+You can use the full Real Estate 10K dataset to train the model, but it's large and requires pre-processing so I've split it into 39 repos!
+The first one is the following and you only have to replace the last number to get the rest:

 https://gitlab.com/Findeton/real-estate-10g-1